zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ```
 ## Storage methods

-The Caching service supports multiple storage solutions, which provide the option to add custom implementation.
+The Caching service supports the following storage solutions, which provide the option to add custom implementation.
 ### VSAM

 VSAM can be used to organize records into four types of data sets: key-sequenced, entry-sequenced, linear, or relative record.
 Use VSAM as the storage solution for production.
 VSAM is used primarily for applications, and is not used for source programs, JCL, or executable modules.
-The Caching service uses the KSDS version of the dataset, which allows storage and retrieval of the keys.
+ISPF cannot be used to display or edit VSAM files.

 For more information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).
 ### InMemory

 The InMemory storage method is a method suitable for testing and integration verification.
 Be sure not to use InMemory storage in production.
 The key/value pairs are stored only in the memory of a single instance of the service.
 As such, the key/value pairs do not persist.
 ## How to start the service

 By default, the Caching service starts along with the other Zowe components.
 To prevent the Caching service from starting, set the following parameter to `false`: